-While most consumer-level wireless security cameras are very handy for casual monitoring, if you're serious about security you'll want to check out higher quality systems, which need to be installed by a professional.
+While most consumer-level wireless security cameras are very handy for casual monitoring, if you're serious about security you'll want to check out higher quality systems, which are generally wired into your home and need to be installed by a professional.
 If you're using your wireless security camera for even casual home monitoring for security, good image quality is important.
 If it catches an intruder in the act, you're going to want to be able to identify them.
 Unfortunately, there's no simple way to tell from the box how good the quality will be.

 Having the ability to view your camera's footage remotely is an important feature, given that you won't have access to your home computer if you're away on holiday.
 Here are remote access features to look for: